WAHOO CREEK WATERSHED PROJECT

 The Western Sarpy – Clear Creek Levee System along the Platte River in Sarpy and Saunders Counties is approximately 7 miles and 11 miles long respectively.
 Late Winter ice jams pose a threat on the Lower Platte River which can cause significant damage to infrastructure such as homes, businesses, highways, roads, City of Lincoln Well Fields and M.U.D.
 (Metropolitan Utilities District) Well Fields, National Guard Camp and farmland.
 Ice jam flooding is also a threat to human lives.

 Existing levees provide some measure of protection against such floods, but they are not built to uniform standards.
 In cases where levees are built of different materials and to different heights on opposite sides of the river, or where one side has levees and the other does not, flood damage can be intensified on the less well-protected side.
 Along some segments of the river, levees on opposite sides are too close together, creating a bottleneck which can worsen floods downstream.

-To correct these problems and improve flood protection along the river corridor, three natural resources districts have joined with state and federal sponsors in the Western Sarpy-Clear Creek Levee Project
+To correct these problems and improve flood protection along the river corridor, three natural resources districts joined with state and federal sponsors to complete the the Western Sarpy-Clear Creek Levee Project.

-Near Thomas Lakes (just south of where the Elkhorn joins the Platte), notches will be cut into an existing levee on the west side of the Platte, and a new levee will be constructed further back to remove a bottleneck.
+Near Thomas Lakes (just south of where the Elkhorn joins the Platte), notches were cut into an existing levee on the west side of the Platte, and a new levee was constructed further back to remove a bottleneck.